dcue3/NikeGoatPriceComparer/README.md

 and the scikit-learn library to predict the resale price of a shoe based on its name, release year, and retail price.
 This is done using the Random Forest algorithm.

+**The most practically useful part of this project is the ability to filter sneakers by profitability.
+Any shoe that has a resale price greater than its retail minus the cost of selling fees on GOAT will be deemed profitable.
+If you choose to filter by this metric, you can easily find shoes that can be resold for profit.**

 ## Requirements
 - Python 3.7+